The incredible rise of steam power in the Industrial Revolution

 However, each of these power sources were unreliable: wind constantly changed speed or disappeared without warning; water could also rise or fall depending upon rainfall throughout the four seasons of the year; and animals needed to sleep, be fed, and could fall ill.

-Then, in the early stages of the Industrial Revolution, inventors tried to use these traditional power sources for their creations, with limited success.
+In the early stages of the Industrial Revolution, inventors tried to use these traditional power sources for their creations, with limited success.

 The most obvious example was agricultural machines, which were pulled along by horses or oxen.